NTV (Bangladeshi TV channel): Later years

 On 26 February 2007, a massive fire took place at the BSEC building in Karwan Bazar, killing three people and injuring over a hundred.
 As a result, both NTV and its sister, RTV, temporarily ceased operations and forced the channel to broadcast reruns after resuming broadcasts.
 They worked with Banglavision to broadcast their news onto NTV since they were unable to do their own.

 In September 2011, NTV became the first television channel in Bangladesh to receive an ISO certificate for its contribution to its broadcast management.
 Mike Bloise handed it to the channel's chairman, Falu.
 In December 2012, the Intelligence Bureau of India flagged NTV as a "hate channel" allegedly broadcasting anti-India programming.
 It was one of the twenty-four "illegal" channels to have been flagged.
 On 31 October 2014, another fire broke out in the BSEC building at 11:48 in the morning, which once again led to the closure of both NTV and RTV.
 NTV resumed transmissions later on that day.

+In November 2015, NTV was among the channels asked by the information ministry about smoking scenes found in their television series.
 In 2016, Falu resigned from the Bangladesh Nationalist Party as vice chairman.
 NTV was one of the nine Bangladeshi television channels to sign an agreement with Bdnews24.com to subscribe to a video-based news agency run by children called Prism in May 2016.
 NTV aired the Miss World Bangladesh pageant in 2017.
 In December 2018, NTV began broadcasting using the Bangabandhu-1 satellite.
 On 26 February 2019, the second anime series of Chibi Maruko-chan, dubbed in Bengali, premiered on NTV.

 NTV commenced official high-definition broadcasts on 21 February 2025, coinciding International Mother Language Day.